onakoyakayode/onakoyakayode/README.md

-- 👋 Hi, I’m @onakoyakayode
+- 👋 Hi, I’m Onakoya Kayode
-- 👀 I’m interested in becoming a Software Developer
+- 👀 I’m a Frontend Engineer, looking forward to become a Full Stack Developer
-- 🌱 I’m currently learning Frontend Web development
+- 🌱 I’ve Test projects in my portfolio
 - 💞️ I’m looking to collaborate on more projects
 - 📫 You can reach me via my email => onakoyakayode@gmail.com